Published on December 18th, 2013 | by Ruben1

 Fernando de Castilla

-Rey Fernando de Castilla was founded in the 1960s by Fernando Andrada-Vanderwilde, who was part of an aristocratic family involved in winemaking for over 200 years.
+Rey Fernando de Castilla was founded in 1960s by Fernando Andrada-Vanderwilde, who was part of an aristocratic family involved in winemaking for over 200 years.
 He took over some old sherry cellars from Pedro Domecq, as well as brandy soleras from Marqués del Real Tesoro.
 After having operated as Fernando III, the company was renamed Fernando de Castilla in 1972.
-He focused on top quality brandy as well as on Pedro Ximénez.
+He focused primarily on top quality brandy as well as on Pedro Ximénez wine.
 This Spanish king conquered large parts of western Andalusia and discovered the exceptional properties of the soil and climate in this region, ideal for viticulture.

 Pettersen also acquired a neighbouring almacenista José Bustamente and focused entirely on high-end, complex sherries, usually from a single solera.
 While some of them are old enough to carry a VOS or VORS label, the bodega doesn’t believe in this system.
 Pettersen feels that it does not accurately reflect what makes sherry so special.
 To confirm his disbelief, he once offered a 20 years old wine to the tasting panel of the Consejo Regulador.
 The panel assessed the aromatic characteristics (like they always do) and labelled the wine as VORS (30 years old).
 Pettersen refused it.
 Conclusion: an exceptional sherry isn’t necessarily very old, and a label doesn’t tell you the whole story.

 Fernando de Castilla sherry range